AlineCoutinho/site/content/authors/admin/_index.md

 ---

 Welcome to my website!
-I am an economic sociologist, a research associate at the Smart Prosperity Institute, and a sessional lecturer at the University of Ottawa, Canada.
+I am an economic sociologist, a researcher at the Smart Prosperity Institute, and a sessional lecturer at the University of Ottawa, Canada.
+I design Equity, Diversity and Inclusion (EDI) solutions to facilitate Canada's transition to a decarbonized future.

 **Research**

 My research lies at the intersection of economic sociology, organizational analysis, and inequality regimes.
+Currently, I conduct research on the equity, diversity, and inclusion dimensions/requirements necessary to achieve a just decarbonization transition, one that leads to clean *and* inclusive economic growth.
+I design solutions and tools for Canadian policymakers to set in motion a prosperous, sustainable, and equitable path towards a greener economy.

-Currently, I conduct research on the benefits to human health associated low-carbon infrastructure projects, with a focus on identifying sustainable and inclusive solutions to decarbonize the economy, improve social and health outcomes, and increase economic performance.
+Previously, at SPI, I researched the benefits to human health associated low-carbon infrastructure projects, with a focus on identifying sustainable solutions to decarbonize the economy, improve social and health outcomes, and increase economic performance.

 During my PhD, I investigated entrepreneurship building programs and the emergence of the economic category of ‘the entrepreneur’ in Brazil.
 I also have experience researching climate change governance in Canada and Australia, knowledge translation and mobilization, and political scandals.
 My work has been published in anglo and lusophone peer-reviewed journals.

 **Teaching**